A Stronger Bell Argument for (Some Kind of) Parameter Dependence: Strengthening Bell's argument

-Condition (iii), that, in order to imply Bell inequalities, a consistent class may not involve more than one setting in each factor of its product form, is the essential characteristic (in terms of the product form) to tell apart classes marked by \enquote{1} from those marked by \enquote{0}.
-This criterion differs considerably from the usual message that local theories imply Bell inequalities (and non-local ones do not).
-In order to understand its content, let us partition the classes into three groups, depending on which variables appear in their constituting product forms:
+In the above theorems, condition (iii), that a class does not involve more than one setting in each factor of its product form, is the essential characteristic (in terms of the product form) to tell apart classes that imply Bell inequalities, (iii), from those that do not, $\neg$(iii).
+Let us introduce some appropriate terminology: